nk1tz/basic-javascript-workshop-1/README.md

 * Write a function that takes a string and a number, and returns the character at the position represented by the number.
 The indexing of number should start at 0.
 Test your function on a few inputs, including the empty string.
 * Write a function that takes two numbers and adds them together.
 Test your function on a few inputs.
 Write in the comments what happens when you pass something other than a number to your function.
 * Write a function that takes two numbers and multiplies them together.
 Test your function on a few inputs.
 Write in your comments what happens when you pass something other than a number to your function.
 * Write a function that takes two numbers and a string.
 If the string is ‘add’, then return the sum of the numbers.
-If the string is ‘subtract’, return the difference.
+If the string is ‘sub’, return the difference.
 If the string is ‘mult’, return the product.
 If the string is ‘div’, return the ratio.
 Otherwise return 0.
 * Write a function that takes a string and a number, and returns the string repeated that many number of times.
 Test your function with various inputs.
 * Write a function that takes a string, and returns the reverse of that string.
 For example, if you pass the function the string “hello”, it should return “olleh”.
 Test your function on a few inputs, including the empty string.
 * Write a function that takes a number and returns the factorial of a number.
 The factorial of 5 is 5x4x3x2x1.
 The factorial of 0 is 1.
 Test your input on a few numbers, including negative numbers.
+You may encounter the concept of recursion in your googling for solutions.
 * Write a function that takes a phrase as a string, and returns the longest word in that phrase.
 If the phrase contains more than one such word, return the first occurrence.
 Test your function on a few inputs.
 * Write a function that takes a phrase, and returns the same phrase with every word capitalized.
 For example, if you pass your function "hello world", it should return "Hello World" and if you pass it "HELLO WORLD" or even "HeLLo WoRLD", it will also return "Hello World".
-Test your function of a few inputs.
+Test your function on a few inputs.
 * Write a function that takes an array and returns the largest number of the array.
 Test your function on a few inputs.
+* Look up [Boolean()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean).
+Boolean() takes a value - for example Boolean(99), Boolean("potato"), Boolean(0) - and returns either true or false.
+In other words, it has to categorize anything it is given as either true, or false.
+Write a function which logs to console the result of passing each element of the following array into Boolean().
+[1, 0, -1, "cat", "", null, undefined, {}, {key: "value"}, [], Nan, 99, Infinity, true, false, -99].
+Before running your code, guess whether each of these values will be evaluated as true or false.
 * Write a function that takes an array, and returns a filtered array.
-The filtered array should only contain the truthy values from the initial array.
+The filtered array should only contain the truthy values (those which Boolean() would categorize as true) from the initial array.
 Hint: there is an array method called `filter` that can help you with this :)
 * Write a function that takes an array of numbers, and returns the sum of all the numbers in the array.
 * Write a function that takes two arrays, and returns an array of all elements that are only in one array.
 For example, with `[1,2,3]` and `[1,2,4,5]` the function should return `[3,4,5]`.
 Test your function on different inputs.
 Hint: you should look up array methods `indexOf` and `slice`.
 * **Mini Challenge**: write a function that takes an array and a function as arguments.
 The function should return a new array that maps every element of the input array by passing it through the function you received.
 You are not allowed to use `Array.map` for this challenge, otherwise it would be too easy :)